muter-mutation-testing/muter/README.md

 ```
 Note: If you pass `--output` muter will save the report, instead of using stdout.

+**Operators documentation**

+For more details on how any mutation operator works, use the `muter operator` command.

+To print all of the avaiable operators, use `muter operator all`.

 ### Within Xcode
 Build (Cmd + B) your aggregate build target and let Muter run.
 The mutants which survive testing will be called out in the issue navigator.
 Once the target finishes building, testing has completed.